sh-navid/Archive.Learn.Javascript/frameworks/jquery/selector/README.md

         - ![](../../../-/1.png) Equivalent 2 is `input:button`
             > _But seems not support `<button>`_
     - Specific Input Selection
+        > How to select each type of inputs seperately
         - ![](../../../-/2.png) [`:checkbox`](jq-form-checkbox.html) or `input[type=checkbox]`
         - ![](../../../-/2.png) [`:file`](jq-form-file.html) or `input[type=file]`
         - ![](../../../-/2.png) [`:password`](jq-form-password.html) or `input[type=password]`